Friday, July 29, 2011

 Misconceptions of a stinky place full of bugs have led to the rocky collision between man and nature.
 Yet, even still, with its bad reputation among many, its shorelines and saline flats welcome all who go there.
 Whether you seek solitude or adventure, a livelihood or an escape - the Lake has provided for the people on her shores for thousands of years - and is at your fingertips in our own backyard!

-This summer, join us as we explore both the nature and people of Great Salt Lake.
+Join us as we explore both the nature and people of Great Salt Lake.

-For additional information or questions please visit: "Summer of Salt: An Exploration of Great Salt Lake."
 Find us on Facebook at: Great Salt Lake

 Contact Nicole Anderson by e-mail nma9999@xmission.com